 - Browse to the executable file, select it and click Open:

-- If you will want to remove the application later from the list, move the mouse cursor over it.
+- If later you need to remove the application from the list, move the mouse cursor over it.
 The option "Remove" will appear.
 Click it to remove the application from the white list.

 Finding blocked applications' names and paths